U.N. envoy plans Libya trip soon to negotiate ceasefire

 He said talks should address conflicts in other parts of Libya, the government control of airports with U.N. support, and the withdrawal of armed groups and their allies from Tripoli.

-Islamist-leaning politicians and their allies from the city of Misrata describe the parliament’s meeting as unconstitutional because it is taking place in Tobruk rather than Tripoli or Benghazi.

-“We are protesting to express our complete rejection to any foreign intervention in Libya wanted by the House of Representatives,” said Imad Shanib, one of the Tripoli protest’s organizers.

-A separate battle in the eastern city of Benghazi has complicated Libya’s security, with an alliance of Islamist militants and ex-rebels forcing the army out of the city.
+A separate battle in the eastern city of Benghazi has complicated Libya’s security, with an alliance of Islamist militants and ex-rebels forcing the army outside of the city.

-Three years since the Gaddafi’s one-man rule ended, Libya’s fragile efforts towards democracy are close to chaos.
+Three years since the demise of Gaddafi’s one-man rule, militia chaos has battered Libya’s fragile steps towards democracy.
 Rival brigades often stormed the last parliament to pressure lawmakers.

-The month of fighting in Tripoli and Benghazi has further polarized the political factions and their militia allies.
+But the month of fighting in Tripoli and Benghazi has further polarised the political factions and their militia allies struggling for control of post-war spoils in the North African OPEC oil producer.
+(Writing by Pat Markey; Editing by Mark Heinrich)

-Additionnal reporting by Ahmed Elumami and Ayman El-Warfalli in Benghazi, Heba Alshibani in Tripoli.
-Writing by Patrick Markey and Aziz El Yaakoubi.; Editing by Mark Heinrich, Larry King